 - Building community capacity is at the heart of ABCD’s work.
 ABCD engages directly with community groups to support their asset-based community development efforts.
 The Institute and its affiliated faculty also participate in an array of local, regional, and international conferences and workshops as keynote speakers, workshop and training facilitators, technical support providers, and learning participants.

 - Using a community-based participatory research approach, ABCD partners with community residents and other local entities to conduct research that helps prepare them to achieve their own community building objectives.
 ABCD also works with community groups, non-profits, and an array of other institutions to evaluate asset-based community development projects.

 - Working directly with students, Northwestern faculty, and other organizations, ABCD contributes to the development of the next generation of engaged civic leaders and community builders.

 ABCD and its affiliated faculty have created a library of community building workbooks, published scholarly articles, books, and chapters oriented to an array of audiences, and developed training curricula and other materials associated with the asset-based community development approach.
 Additionally, ABCD has gathered community stories from many of its partners and feature them on this website as a resource from which other communities can learn.
 Finally, ABCD provides examples of asset-mapping tools so that community groups and organizations can borrow from the experiences of others doing asset-based community development work.

 - Producing community building publications and other resources for practitioners and scholars in the community development field, ABCD contributes to a growing body of knowledge about the effectiveness of the asset-based approach to strengthening communities.

-Please visit us in the Center for Civic Engagement at Northwestern University, in Evanston, Illinois.
+Please visit us at the Center for Civic Engagement at Northwestern University, 1813 Hinman Avenue, Evanston, Illinois 60208.